PA Prospective Students

 Union College also offers the Bachelor of Health Science major, which allows qualifying students to earn both a bachelor's and master's degree in only six years.

-It should be noted that "pre-PA" designates a student who plans to pursue the master's level PA route after completing his bachelor's.
+It should be noted that Pre-PA designates a student who plans to pursue Union's MPAS degree after completing a bachelor's degree.
 Pre-PA is not a major in itself.
 Students interested in PA need to choose a major to focus on, in addition to picking up PA prereq classes and the non-academic prereqs such the 480 hours of direct patient health care.